6 feet

 A Pool Cue

-Interesting Fact: The world’s longest usable pool cue measured an astonishing 30 feet and was successfully used to make a shot in 2016.
-However, it required multiple people to hold and stabilize it proving why the six-foot range remains the practical limit for individual players.
+Interesting fact: The longest usable pool cue ever recorded measured an incredible 30 feet and was used to successfully make a shot in 2016.
+It took several people to support and steady it, which neatly explains why cues around six feet remain the practical limit for solo players.

 6. A Twin XL Mattress